Sgant1/Winedemic/README.md

 We were motivated to begin this project as three of our team members work in the wine industry and we all consider ourselves wine enthusiasts.
 The COVID-19 pandemic impacted all industries including wine producers and sellers.
 We noticed changes in how much wine people seemed to be consuming throughout the COVID-19 pandemic and we intend to try and prove (or disprove) this trend with data.

-# Communication Protocols

-As our group consists of five members, our roles didn't fit exactly into the Square/ Circle/ Triangle/ X roles as outlined in the module.

-We broke task management down as follows:

-Square Role: Steve: Collect/Clean the data.
-GitHub Dashboard Manager

-Circle Role: Amanda: Code Outline, joining data sets, Pseudocode SQL interface.
-Ashley: Pseudocode for analysis

-Triangle Role: Erica: Machine Learning (find out if our analysis will be applicable for machine learning) Visuals

-X Role: Zack: ‘Technology.md’ file in branch

-Other: Ashley: Task Management, README.md, logo development, Rubric Alignment

-All: complete state spreadsheet

-We communicate via Slack daily and have been working consistently together on Mondays and Wednesdays.

 # Data